Introduction

 I’m Luca Berton and welcome to today’s episode of Ansible Pilot.

-The best way of talking about Ansible troubleshooting is to jump in a live demo to show you practically the “Failed to import the required Python library (botocore or boto3)” and how to solve it!
+The best way of talking about Ansible troubleshooting is to jump in a live Playbook to show you practically the “Failed to import the required Python library (botocore or boto3)” and how to solve it!

 error execution